exdx/dcp/README.md

 **Q**: I hit an unexpected error unpacking the root filesystem of an image: `trying to unpack outside of destination path`.
 How can I avoid this?

 **A**: dcp relies on the underlying `tar` Rust library to unpack the image filesystem represented as a tar file.
 The [unpack](https://docs.rs/tar/latest/tar/struct.Archive.html#method.unpack) method is sensitive in that it will not write files outside of the path specified by the destination.
 So things like symlinks will cause errors when unpacking.
-Whenever possible, use the `-c` flag to specify a directory to unpack, instead of the filesystem root, to avoid this error.
+Whenever possible, use the `-c` flag to specify a directory to unpack, instead of the container filesystem root, to avoid this error.

 ------------------
 **Q**: I would like to use dcp to pull content from an image but I don't know where in the image the content is stored.
 Is there an `ls` command or similar functionality in dcp?